Sat Jun 20 & Sun Jun 21, 2026

 • Nisi Shawl

-Nisi (they/them) is a multiple award-winning author and editor of more than a dozen books of speculative fiction and related nonfiction, including the standard text on diverse representation, Writing the Other: A Practical Approach and the Nebula Award finalist Everfair.
-Recent books include Speculation; Making Amends and The Day and Night Books of Mardou Fox.
+Nisi (they/them) is a multiple award-winning author and editor of over a dozen books of speculative fiction and related nonfiction, including the standard text on diverse representation, Writing the Other: A Practical Approach and the Nebula Award finalist Everfair.
+Recent books include Speculation, Making Amends, and The Day and Night Books of Mardou Fox.
 Editing credits include New Suns 2: Original Speculative Fiction by People of Color and the Nicola Griffith collection She Is Here.

-Shawl has guest lectured at Duke University, Spelman College, Sarah Lawrence College, and UW, and they teach courses based on Writing the Other.
-They serve on the boards of Clarion West Writers Workshop and Carl Brandon Society.
+Shawl has guest lectured at Duke University, Spelman College, and UW, and they teach courses based on Writing the Other.
+They serve on the boards of the Clarion West Writers Workshop and the Carl Brandon Society.

 • Paul E. Nelson